Information for fire engineers

 A fire engineer for the purpose of the Safer Buildings checklist is defined in the Building Regulation 2006.

-A fire engineer is an engineer registered in:
+A fire engineer is an engineer registered in either or both:

 - Fire engineering